Methodist local preacher

-A Methodist local preacher, also known as a licensed preacher, is a layperson who has been accredited by the Methodist Church to lead worship and preach on a frequent basis.
+A Methodist local preacher is a layperson who has been accredited by the Methodist Church to lead worship and preach on a frequent basis.
 With separation from the Church of England by the end of the 18th century, a clear distinction was recognised between itinerant preachers (later, ministers) and the local preachers who assisted them.
 Local preachers have played an important role in Methodism since the earliest days of the movement, and have also been important in English social history.
 These preachers continue to serve an indispensable role in the Methodist Church of Great Britain, in which the majority of church services are led by laypeople.
 In certain Methodist connexions, a person becomes a local preacher after obtaining a license to preach.
 In many parts of Methodism, such as the Allegheny Wesleyan Methodist Connection, there are thus two different tiers of ministers—licensed preachers and ordained elders.

 Historical background

 Local preachers have been a characteristic of Methodism from its beginnings as a revival movement in 18th-century England.
 John Wesley tried to avoid a schism with the Church of England, and encouraged those who attended his revival meetings to attend their parish churches, but they also attended Methodist preaching services which were held elsewhere and met in "classes" (small cell groups).
 It quickly became necessary to build "preaching houses" where the Methodist meetings could be held.
 These began to function as alternative churches, often depending on the attitude of the local Anglican clergy.

 One such preaching house was The Foundery, which served as Wesley's base in London.
 In about 1740, Wesley was away on business and had left a young man, Thomas Maxfield, in charge of The Foundery.
 Since no clergymen were available, Maxfield took it upon himself to preach to the congregation.
 Wesley was annoyed by this and returned to London in order to confront Maxfield.
 However, his mother, Susanna Wesley, persuaded him to hear Maxfield out, suggesting that he had as much right to preach as Wesley.
 Wesley was sufficiently impressed by Maxfield's preaching to see it as God's work and let the matter drop, with Maxfield becoming one of Methodism's earliest lay preachers.

 Methodism formally broke with the Anglican church as a result of Wesley's 1784 ordination of ministers to serve in the United States following the American War of Independence.
 Before the schism, Wesley had as accredited preachers only a handful of fellow Anglican priests who shared his view of the need to take the gospel to the people where they were.
 Because of their small number, these priests were necessarily itinerant, travelling around the country like Wesley himself.
 Their travelling pattern, like that used until the mid 20th century by judges, gave rise to the use of the word circuit to describe a group of churches overseen by a single minister; this word is still in use today.